cloned2k16/FlatEarth/README.md

 ### Mathematical DEMONSTRATION that Earth is FLAT
 ( well actually not , but .. so.... much BIGer ! )

+#### People knew since ever
+their main trick, focus you on the curvature of horizon ..
 you have been SCAMED,
-People knew since ever ..
 just a simple Pythagorean problem to solve ..

 ![](flat-earth-in-one-sinle-shot.png)